 When planning your trip, keep in mind that most routes have fewer or no stops on weekends or holidays.
 It is always a good idea to check schedules before you start your trip in case there have been changes to the regular schedule or there are special events or closures that may impact your travel.

 Fares vary based on the type of transit and number of fare zone boundaries crossed.
-The graphics below from the RTD website will help you figure out the fare you need to pay.
-The graphic on the top shows the different fare zones and one-way cash fares for local, regional and airport travel.
-The graphic on the bottom lists the different fares and some hints on the best price for a pass or ticket book for you if you are a frequent rider.
+The chart below from the RTD website will help you figure out the fare you need to pay.
+The top two rows show the different fare zones and one-way cash and prepaid (MyRide) fares for local, regional and airport travel.
+The two bottom rows list the different fares and some hints on the best price for a pass or ticket book for you if you are a frequent rider.
 Please visit the RTD Fares pageopens a new window for the most up-to-date information.

 Payment is expected before boarding.
 On the bus, the driver will see you make your payment.
 On the Light Rail, RTD personnel will check fares periodically.
 If you have a pass or ticket issued at a lower price for a particular population (i.e. high school students, military, seniors, or passengers with disabilities) you may be asked for additional identification showing that you qualify for the reduced fare.

 How to Transfer (if you need to take more than one bus or train)